ADA Construction Guidelines for Accessible Bathrooms

 Basic Requirements for ADA Compliance

-The Americans with Disabilities Act (ADA) of 1990 includes specific guidelines for construction of accessible, or ADA-compliant, bathrooms.
+The Americans with Disabilities Act (ADA) of 1990 includes specific guidelines for the construction of accessible, or ADA-compliant, bathrooms.
 These design requirements must be met for most public and commercial bathrooms.
 They can also serve as a general guide for safe, user-friendly, accessible design when ADA compliance is not required.

 Keep in mind that the local code authority may impose additional or modified requirements that must be followed, so it is important to verify local code rules prior to construction.